Canon 5D Mark II vs Panasonic GH5

 Review summary: Canon 5D Mark II vs Panasonic GH5

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark II and the Panasonic GH5?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 5D Mark II: